Stanford Social Innovation Review | January 2012

 - Three conditions must be in place before launching a collective impact initiative: an influential champion, adequate financial resources, and a sense of urgency for change.

 - Once the preconditions are in place, there are three distinct phases to getting a collective impact effort up and running.
-(See graphic.)
+(See graphic above.)

 - Backbone organization structures can take many different forms, although no collective impact effort can survive unless the backbone leader possesses adaptive leadership skills and has the ability to mobilize people without imposing an agenda or taking credit for success.